-Each fall a Geography Fair is held at Avail.
-This fair is held in connection with the Minnesota State Geographers' Fair.
+Each fall a Geography Fair is held at Avail..
 Students are encouraged to submit a project that relates specifically to the selected topic or that relates to geography in general.
 All sixth grade students are required to participate in the Avail Geography Fair.